-- In an episode of Smile Pretty Cure!
-Yayoi partecipates to an amateur manga contest, and wears a beret while working on her entry.
+- In an episode of Smile Pretty Cure!, Yayoi partecipates to an amateur manga contest.
+She's seen wearing a red beret while working on her manga.

 - Older Than They Think: Dutch painter and Trope Maker Rembrandt van Rijn painted a number of self-portraits wearing a beret.
 The simple hat was popular among peasants and outdoorsmen long before Rembrandt, but incorporating it into his portraits was an apparent first on his part.